AlsoGaijutsu/minawan-watch-party/README.md

 - Create 7tv style message bubbles with emotes inline with text
 - React to common leaving messages, eg
     - Goodnight variants sends minawan to sleep, icon fades
-    - Goodbye variants makes door appear which minawan leave through
+    - Goodbye variants makes a door appear which minawan leave through
+- Upload custom art to be synced across all users (maybe?)